Cosmographic constraints from late-time probes including fast radio bursts: Datasets

 \item The FRB data consists of 116 localized FRBs.
-This sample was derived from Refs. \cite{Acharya:2025ubt,Wang:2025ugc}, which selected the intersection of both datasets, resulting in the current sample.
+This sample was derived from Refs. \citet{Acharya:2025ubt,Wang:2025ugc}, which selected the intersection of both datasets, resulting in the current sample.
 The authors compiled a table from several radio telescopes.
 In Appendix \ref{append_a}, Table \ref{tab1} presents the FRB sample used in the current analysis.
-Furthermore, the value of DM$_{\rm MW}$ for each burst is obtained using the NE2001 model, as in \cite{Cordes:2002wz}, and we do not distinguish between repeating and non-repeating FRBs. \end{itemize}
+Furthermore, the value of DM$_{\rm MW}$ for each burst is obtained using the NE2001 model, as in \citet{Cordes:2002wz}, and we do not distinguish between repeating and non-repeating FRBs. \end{itemize}

 Since the convergence of the cosmographic expansion requires $z<1$, when constraining cosmographic parameters, we apply a mask to filter all samples considered in this work to $z<1$.
 As a result, the FRB sample will be reduced to 114 data points, SNe to 1563 points, BAO to 7 points, and CC to 27 points.
-In the case of reconstruction, no redshift mask is applied.